Visual Resources Association: VRA Core Categories

+VRA Core 4.0 was endorsed by Metadata Encoding and Transmission Standard Editorial Board as an extension schema for objects that contain images of cultural heritage resources.
+It is also used by Harvard University Visual Information Access Catalog and UK Visual Arts Data Service.

 Events

-Annual Conference
+Annual conference

 The association's annual conference is held in a different city each year.
 It features workshops, sessions, tours, and seminars, along with social interaction and vendor displays.